s0riak/pi-led-control/README.md

 # pi-led-control
 ## Introduction
-This is a control server to set colors using a webinterface for pi-blaster (https://github.com/sarfata/pi-blaster).
+pi-led-control enables you to control a single color RGB led strip attached to the GPIO pins of a raspberry pi running pi-blaster (https://github.com/sarfata/pi-blaster) with a webinterface.

 pi-led-control is implemented as python webserver and a webui using jquery and bootstrap.
 It provides several programs (scheduled and configurable) to control a single color LED strip.